An exact algorithm for the static pricing problem under discrete mixed logit demand: Numerical experiments

 \subsubsection{Numerical results}

-As mentioned, LiBiT is capable of solving pricing problems under discrete mixed logit models, demand models that have been studied extensively in the discrete choice literature.
-In this section, we show LiBiT outperforms the global optimizers SCIP 7.0, BARON 21.1.13, Couenne, and ANTIGONE 37.1, both in time and optimality gap.
+{As mentioned, \ahmadreza{CoBiT} is capable of solving pricing problems under discrete mixed logit models.
+Unlike existing contributions, \ahmadreza{CoBiT} is capable to handle heterogeneous price sensitivity parameters in the utility function, better reflecting the demand models that have been used in the DCM literature.} In this section, we perform experiments with two main goals in mind: \begin{itemize} \item[\textbf{G1}] First, we want to show that \ahmadreza{CoBiT} outperforms the global optimizers SCIP 7.0, BARON 21.1.13, Couenne, and ANTIGONE 37.1, both in time and optimality gap.
+To do so, we assume an MNL model, with $\beta_{AT}$ and $\beta_{FEE}$ fixed to their mean values (\textit{i.e.}, $\beta_{AT}=-0.788$ and $\beta_{FEE}=-32.3$) and we use instances with 10 and 50 customers.
+It is worth noting that under these assumptions, the price sensitivity parameters ($\beta^p_{PSP,n}$ and $\beta^p_{PUP,n}$) are still both product and customers dependent (see Equations (\ref{betaprices})-(\ref{betaprices2})), which means that state-of-the-art methods cannot be used to solve these problems.

+\item[\textbf{G2}] Second, we show the consequences, mainly in terms of lost revenues, that would arise from optimizing under simplified assumptions regarding the price sensitivity parameters, either by assuming a single value instead of a distribution or by neglecting that the price sensitivity parameters can be both product and customers dependent. \end{itemize}